CoorpAcademy/datadog-js/README.md

 ### Load and initialize logger

-You simply have to include the minified script and initialize it with your write API key that can be found on your *Logmatic.io* platform.
+You simply have to include the minified script and initialize it with your write API key that can be found on your *Datadog platform.

 ```html
 <html>